-Hearings are held in three circumstances:
+Hearings are held in four circumstances:

-- If an instructor proposes a sanction of suspension or expulsion, then a hearing must be held even if the student accepts responsibility for the violation; or
+- If an instructor proposes a sanction of suspension or expulsion, then a hearing must be held even if the student accepts responsibility for the violation;

 For more information see Section 5: Procedures of the Academic Integrity Code.